 People may lack the assurance or ability to participate in an engagement process.
 Conventional public gatherings can feel overwhelming to certain people.

-Eliminating barriers to participation in community and stakeholder engagement is critical to creating inclusive, informed, and effective decision-making processes.
+Eliminating barriers to community and stakeholder participation in engagement is critical to creating inclusive, informed, and effective decision-making processes.

 By understanding and addressing these barriers, increasing awareness, offering flexible engagement options, and building trust, you can foster an environment where everyone's voice is heard and valued.